Britain's extended family of censors seem to have been pretty active of late, so it is time for a round up of censorship trends

 Actually one hardly needs a team of researchers to come to these conclusions.
 Political correctness is just a glorified form of politeness.
 It simply does not govern what goes on inside the private world of people's heads and hormones.

 However political correctness does govern how we live in society, and there are plenty of people worldwide that want to mould PC into something that suits their own personal wishes.
 And when personal wishes are allowed to dictate, then things

 can get very contradictory.

 In the UK, Liberal Democrats are blaming all society's ills on Page 3 girls in the Sun newspaper.
 The recent conference passed a motion to restrict newspapers with sexualised images to the top shelf, with the stated intention of tackling

 the projection of women as sex objects.

-The girls were protesting against UEFA for its policies of corrupting the fans, and artificially cultivating fanaticism, aggression, moral and mental degradation .Their reasoning seems to be that once the fans have been morally and mentally
+tournament.
+The girls were protesting against UEFA for its policies of corrupting the fans, and artificially cultivating fanaticism, aggression, moral and mental degradation .Their reasoning seems to be that once the fans have been

 Indian censors have traditionally censored swear words with bleeps.
 But after a while they twigged that the viewers know what is being said anyway and so merely substitutes in a swear word for the bleep in their own minds.